carpentries-incubator/open-science-with-r/_episodes/07-github.md

 > If you are a student you can get the micro account which includes 5 private repositories for free (normally a $7/month value).
 You can sign up for the student account [here](https://education.github.com/pack).
 Instructors can also request a free organization [account, "Request a discount"](https://education.github.com/).
 These concepts are more important for coders who want the entire coding community (and not just people working on the same project) to be able to suggest changes to their code.
 This isn't how most scientists will use Github.
 To get the full functionality of Github, you will eventually want to learn other concepts.
 But, this can wait.

 **git and Github**:
-Although `git` and GitHub are two different things, distinct from each other, I think of them as a bundle since I always use them together.
-It also helped me to think of GitHub like Dropbox: you make folders that are 'tracked' and can be synced to the cloud.
+Although `git` and GitHub are two different things, distinct from each other, think of them as a bundle since you typically use them together.

+It helps to think of GitHub like Dropbox: you make folders that are 'tracked' and can be synced to the cloud.
 GitHub does this too, but you have to be more deliberate about when syncs are made.
 This is because GitHub saves these as different versions, with information about who contributed when, line-by-line.
 This makes collaboration easier, and it allows you to roll-back to different versions or contribute to others' work.

 <figure>
     <img src="../img/octocat_GitHub_mascot.png" alt='Github Mascot' width="250" />